42BV/rest-secure-spring-boot-starter/README.md

 ```

 - An `@ExceptionHandler` method for handling the method security `AccessDeniedExcption` is added to a `@RestControllerAdvice` with `@Order(0)`.
 This way all
   custom `@ControllerAdvice` with `@ExceptionHandler` methods with default order will be processed hereafter.
-The http response will have a http status 403 with
+The http response will have a http status 403 with RFC-7807 json body and custom property:
-  a json body:

 ```
 { errroCode: 'SERVER.ACCESS_DENIED_ERROR' }